-- Perform the four basic arithmetic operations with whole numbers, decimals, fractions and signed numbers and apply their knowledge of these basic operations to set up, estimate solutions and solve related application problems that are part of their daily lives.
-In addition, they will be able to analyze the relevance of the solution.
-(Number Sense) - Apply "Proportional Reasoning" to solve related problems including ratios, rates, proportion, percent and conversions of units and their applications - Continue to use study skills and attitudes to enable them to succeed in subsequent math classes
+- Correctly choose and apply the four basic arithmetic operations (addition, subtraction, multiplication, division) with whole numbers, decimals, fractions and signed numbers to estimate and solve application problems that are part of their daily lives.
+(Number Sense) - Apply "Proportional Reasoning" to solve related problems including ratios, rates, proportion, percent and conversions of units and their applications. - Continue to use study skills and attitudes to enable them to succeed in subsequent math classes.